- We review a sample of your pages

 Note that restricted users can view the Report, but cannot submit the site for a review.

 - When your site is found to be in “Failing” status, you can request a review of your site twice without any delays.
 If your site remains in “Failing” status, you won’t be able to submit a 3rd or subsequent review for 30 days after you submit your previous review.

 If your site is in “Failing” status, Chrome enforcement is paused while your request is being processed.
 However, after your 2nd request, there is a 30 day period during which you can't submit another review; during this time period Chrome enforcement will commence on the date specified in the Abusive Experience Report if your site remains in "Failing" status.
 Learn about enforcement for the Abusive Experience Report

 - 1st review submission: Chrome enforcement is paused while the request is being processed.
 If the result of the review is "Failing," a 2nd review can be submitted immediately.

 - 2nd review submission: Chrome enforcement is paused while the request is being processed.
-If the result of the review is "Failing," a 3rd submission cannot be made for 30 days, and Chrome enforcement commences upon the date specified in the Ad Experience Report.
+If the result of the review is "Failing," a 3rd submission cannot be made for 30 days, and Chrome enforcement commences upon the date specified in the Abusive Experience Report.

 - 3rd and subsequent review submissions: Cannot be made until 30 days have passed since the previous review submission, or until the site’s review status changes from “Failing” to “Passing.”

 The following example illustrates how Chrome enforcement occurs if multiple site reviews do not address issues on a site whose review status is “Failing.”

-Site example.com is notified that it's in "Failing" status, and that ad filtering will begin in 30 days.
+Site example.com is notified that it's in "Failing" status, and that enforcement will begin in 30 days.
 The following then occurs: